pivotal/docs-tap/scalability.hbs.md

 This is the simplest configuration and consists of the following services and workloads:

 - API Gateway workload
-- Search workload (In memory database)
+- Search workload with in memory database
-- Search Processor workload
+- Search processor workload
-- Availability workload (In memory database)
+- Availability workload with in memory database
 - UI workload
-- 3 Node RabbitMQ Cluster
+- 3 Node RabbitMQ cluster

 ### Medium

 This includes all of the services of the small-size application and the following services and workloads:

 - Notify workload
-- Persistent Database (MySQL or Postgres)
+- Persistent Database, MySQL or Postgres
 - RabbitMQ Event Source
 - KNative Eventing broker
 - KNative triggers